MarinaMartin/fostercareplaybook/docs/playbook/evacuation_plan_magnets.md

 ### How To Do This

-Use this template ([DOCX](/assets/Emergency%20Fridge%20Decoration.docx) or [PDF](/assets/Emergency%20Fridge%20Decoration.pdf)) to print and laminate your own magnets.
+Use this template ([DOCX](/assets/Emergency%20Fridge%20Decoration.docx) or [PDF](/assets/Emergency%20Fridge%20Decoration.pdf)) to print and laminate your own magnets, created by Clinton County MDHHS.
 If you modify this template, we'd love for you to share yours too!

 ### Outcomes Data